nosredna-btc/btc-cycle-charts/README.md

 ## Features
 - Dynamic Chart Generation: Automatically generates charts based on Bitcoin's 4-year cycles using different analytical models.
 - Interactive Frontend: A single HTML file that displays charts with options to navigate between different models.
-- Real-Time Updates: Fetches the latest Bitcoin data to ensure charts are up-to-date.
+- BTC Updates: Fetches the latest Bitcoin data periodically to ensure charts are up-to-date (within the last few hours).
 - Keyboard left and right to advance through the current group of charts when magnified.

 ## Coming Soon